Algorithmic subsampling under multiway clustering: Simulation Studies

 Second, we generate the two-way clustered array $\{Y_{ij}\}_{i \in [N], j \in [M]}$ according to the non-additive model

 where $\alpha_i$, $\beta_j$ and $\varepsilon_{ij}$ are i.i.d. standard normal.
 With this basic setup, we consider two designs:

-Note that Design 4 would lead to a degenerate asymptotic distribution that is a Gaussian chaos (which is non-Gaussian) if the algorithmic subsampling were not employed.
+Note that Design 4 would lead to a degenerate asymptotic distribution that is a Gaussian chaos, which is non-Gaussian \citep[cf.][]{menzel2017bootstrap}, if the algorithmic subsampling were not employed.

-Table \ref{tab:simulation_results_nonseparable} reports simulation results for $N=M=20$, $40$, $80$ and $160$.
+Table \ref{tab:simulation_results_nonseparable} reports simulation results for $N=M=40$, $80$, $160$, $320$, and $640$.
 The top panel reports results for Design 3 (non-degenerate case), and the bottom panel reports results for Design 4 (degenerate case).
-Each panel contains results based on no algorithmic subsampling (i.e., $p=1$) and results based on the algorithmic subsampling (with the subsampling probabilities of $p=1/\underline{C}$ and $p=2/\underline{C}$) for estimation of the mean.
-The asymptotic variance is estimated using the full sample.
+Each panel contains results based on no algorithmic subsampling (i.e., $p=1$) and results based on the algorithmic subsampling (with the subsampling probabilities of $p=1\underline{C}/(NM)$ and $p=2\underline{C}/(NM)$) for estimation of the mean.
+The asymptotic variance is estimated using a random subsample of ten percent of the sample.
 The displayed statistics are the bias (Bias), the standard deviation (SD), the root mean square error (RMSE), and the 95\% coverage (95\% Cover).

 Similarly to the case with the additively separable design, observe that the 95\% coverage frequencies are closer to the nominal probability of 95\% with a use of the algorithmic subsampling than without a use of it.
 This observation is robustly true in both Design 3 (non-degenerate case) and Design 4 (degenerate case).
 For Design 4 or the degenerate case, in particular, the coverage frequency moves away from the nominal probability as the sample size increases if the algorithmic subsampling were not used.
 On the other hand, the coverage frequency approaches the nominal probability as the sample size increase if the algorithmic subsampling is used.
 As before, these results demonstrate the aforementioned robustness property of the multiway algorithmic subsampling against potential degeneracy of the asymptotic distribution.
 We also experimented with additional simulation settings with much larger $N$ and $M$ and other subsampling probabilities for the algorithmic subsampling variance estimation, but we observe the same qualitative patterns in the results under these alternative settings.